 The easy way to uninstall Java from Mac

-If you’ve previously tried to uninstall it, or any other application, and want to check for leftover files and remove them, go to Uninstaller, then click Leftovers in the middle pane.
-Select the files in the right pane and click Uninstall.
+If you’ve previously tried to uninstall it, or any other application, and want to check for leftover files and remove them, follow the steps above and then choose Leftovers in the sidebar.
+Select the files and click Remove.